honua-dmg/RhetoricOfNoReturn/README.md

 - **Classification Report**: Provides precision, recall, and F1-score for the model.
 - **Feature Importance**: Shows which features are most influential in predicting outcomes.

-These visualizations can be found in the root directory of the project.
+These visualizations can be found in the visuals directory of the project.